A Shropshire town council is offering £5,000 grants for new shop businesses

 Previous successes of the scheme include Shrooma, a 'mushroom cafe' which opened in September 2024 in the former Dorothy Perkins on Cross Street, which had previously stood empty for three years.

-The scheme mirrors a similar scheme currently in operation in Telford & Wrekin known as "Pride in Our High Street", which has awarded just over £1.2m to businesses bringing empty shops back into use since 2018.
+The scheme mirrors a similar scheme currently in operation in Telford and Wrekin known as 'Pride in Our High Street', which has awarded just over £1.2m to businesses bringing empty shops back into use since 2018.

 The Mayor of Oswestry, Councillor Rosie Radford, said: “We’re keen to continue to support businesses and start-ups at a very local level.
 As well as providing them with a welcome cash boost, the funding will help revitalise shops that have been empty for a while.
 It’s a win-win.